Skip to content

 app.run(host="0.0.0.0", port=54322, debug=True)

-Step 4: Start and call SERVICE_A and SERVICE_B
+Step 4: Start and Call SERVICE_A and SERVICE_B

-# Start two services in the background:
+# Start both services in the background:

 (ddtrace-run python3 service_a.py &> a.log &)